 Margot is an Italian restaurant situated in the heart of Covent Garden.
-Open seven days a week, serving lunch, dinner, pre-theatre, post-theatre and brunch on weekends.
+Open seven days a week, serving lunch, dinner, pre-theatre, and post-theatre.

 The menu revolves around classic Italian cuisine with a focus on quality, seasonal ingredients and draws inspiration from Italy’s diverse regions.
 Our extensive wine list includes over 350 wines from around the world, or if you prefer, we offer a full bar with signature cocktails.

 We strive to provide a welcoming and elegant service in a timeless setting intended to make you feel at ease.

 Paulo and Nicolas worked together at Scott’s restaurant and soon became good friends.
 They

 found they had a similar approach to service and philosophy of life, and shared a love for the

 always diverse and inspiring restaurant industry.
 They both wanted to one day create their own

 restaurant and bring all their ideas together.
 After years of hearing, “When are you going to

 open your own place,” it was a shared client and friend who came forward and reminded the